aixigo/PREvant/README.md

   Alternatively, any other application can be specified as a source of replication.

+## Companions
-Additionally, PREvant provides a way of creating service everytime it creates an application.
+Additionally, PREvant provides a way of creating service every time it creates an application.
 These services are called *companions* and there are two types of them.

-- An application wide companion (app companion) is an unique service for the whole application.
-For example, a [Kafka][kafka] instance can be started automatically everytime you create an application so that all services within the application can synchronize via events.
+- Application wide companion/App companion: is a unique service for the entire application.
+  For example, a [Kafka][kafka] instance can be started automatically every time an application is created, so that all services within the application can synchronize via events.
-- A companion can also be attached to a service a user wants to deploy (service companion).
-For example, a [PostgreSQL][postgres] container can be started for each service to provide a dedicated database for it.
+- Service companion:  A companion can also be attached to a specific service a user wants to deploy.
+  For example, a [PostgreSQL][postgres] container can be started for each service to provide it with a dedicated database.

+  Further instructions to configure Companions can be seen [here](../docs/companions.md).

 # Usage